CYOC-Archive/cyoc-data/README.md

     pip install -r requirements.txt
     ```

-### Usage
+### Data Extract

 1. Place raw HTML files in the `input/` directory (or specify your input location).
-2. Run the main data extraction script:
+2. Run the main data extraction script, you can leave the options as default if running in the root directory:
     ```sh
-    python extract_data.py
+    python extract_data.py <input directory> <Output CSV>
+    python extract_options.py <input directory> <Output CSV>
     ```
 3. Processed data will be saved in the `output/` directory.

-_Replace script names and folder paths as appropriate for your project._
+## Database
+The `docker-compose.yml` has some basic configuration for a postgres database, this is purely for analytics.
+Don't run this in production.

+1. Run the database with the following command.
+    ```sh
+    docker compose up
+    ```
+2. Connect to the database and run the database schema in `schema/schema.sql`
+3. Run the load python files to populate the data, the order matters
+    ```sh
+    python load_data.py
+    python load_options.py
+    ```
+4. Processed data will be saved in the postgres database.

 ## Project Structure